 - Best Cheap Hotels in Athens: Myrto (Plaka) – Phaedra (Plaka) – A for Athens (Monastiraki) – Athens Center Square (Monastiraki)

 Athens International Airport to Downtown Athens

-After arriving to Athens International Airport, you do want to get in your hotel in Athens, right?
+After arriving at Athens International Airport, you do want to get to your hotel in Athens.
 Maybe you need to take the ferry from Piraeus directly after your flight?

 Athens airport is around 30-45 minutes driving time from the Athens center, but there are many ways to get into the center and is not that expensive.

-There is a range of nice hotels near the airport but we assume you are not staying to one of those.
-If you don’t rent a car for your Athens itinerary but just need to get to your hotel or ferry, then you have 3 options:
+There is a range of lovely hotels near the airport, but we assume you are not staying to one of those.
+If you don’t rent a car for your Athens itinerary but need to get to your hotel or ferry, then you have three options:

 - Grab a taxi

 - Take the bus

 Airport Taxi to the city center